Macad3D/Macad3D/Source/Macad.UserGuide/Modeling/Multiply/Mirror.md

 :   If checked, the original shape will be included in the result.
 Otherwise, the result will only contain the mirrored copy.

 Merge Faces
+:   _Only for solid type bodies._
-:   If checked, copied faces will be merged to a single face if they are coplanar.
-Only available for solid shapes and _Keep Original_ selected.
+    If checked, copied faces will be merged to a single face if they are coplanar.
+Only available with _Keep Original_ being selected.

 Reselect Reference
 :   Starts reselection of the mirror plane or the edge/face defining the mirror line/plane.